angarsky/diveintopython/learn/regex.md

 print(match.group(2))  # Output: abc
 ```

-### Test Your Regex Online
+## Test Your Regex Online

-Before integrating complex expressions into your code, leverage a python regex online tester such as [Pythex](https://pythex.org/) or [Regex101](https://regex101.com/).
+Before integrating complex expressions into your code, leverage a python regex online tester such as [Regex101](https://regex101.com/).
 These tools provide real-time feedback and helpful explanations on your regex patterns and their matches.

 Incorporating these regex Python cheat sheet tips and functions into your programming arsenal will streamline your text processing and data analysis tasks.
 Remember, practice makes perfect, especially when mastering the art of regex in Python.

-## Regex split
+## RegEx `split()` Method

 Discover how to efficiently split strings in Python using regular expressions (regex).
 The Python regex split methods allow for advanced string splitting capabilities, beyond what the basic `split()` function offers.
 Mastering python regex split, python split on regex, or python split by regex techniques can elevate your string manipulation skills in Python programming.

-### How to Use Python Regex Split

 To use Python regex split, you first need to `import` the `re` module which contains the `split` method.
 This powerful method allows you to split a string by the occurrences of a pattern defined by regex.

-### Code Example of splitting the string by comma followed by a space
+### Example: Splitting the String by Comma Followed by a Space

 ```python
 import re